julia-pascale/pascale-portfolio/finalproject_part2.md

 a. **Deciding who to attempt to reach with this story was difficult.** I know that people who work in housing or housing advocates will enjoy learning this information, but I also think it's an opportunity to educate the general public.
 I ultimately will hope that both groups will get something out of it, but anticipate it resonating more with those who are already geared towards caring about housing issues. <br>

 b. **I spoke to 5 people total:** 2 from Pittsburgh, 2 in New York, and 1 in Richmond, VA.
 I selected a variety of ages and homeowner/renter statuses, as well as a variety of political orientations.
+I think that by incorporating homeowners with and without mortgages, I am capturing people who can and cannot feasibly be evicted.
 Because I am making a case against landlords I felt it was important to test it on those who might be sympathetic to either side.
 I intend to also get feedback from someone who works in the affordable housing field but our availability did not line up in time for this due date.
-I wish I had found someone who had faced eviction. <br>
+I wish I had found someone who had actually faced eviction. <br>

 c. **Here are the questions I asked:** <br>
 Do people unfamiliar with data visualization and/or evictions understand what the site is about? <br>